thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 ```
 git clone https://github.com/ashwinraj-in/Kiwi.git
 ```
 Before cloning the repository, make sure to navigate to the working subdirectory of your command line interface and ensure that no folder with same name exists.
-Other ways to clone the repository includes using a password protected SSH key or by using Git CLI.
+Other ways to clone the repository includes using a password protected SSH key, or by using Git CLI.
 The changes may additionally be performed by opening this repo using GitHub Desktop

-### Edit the Source Code and Make Desired Changes
-To be able to make changes to the source, you may need to install and use a python IDE such as PyCharm, Microsoft VisualStudio and/or any other python interpreter.
-You will also require a Jupyter notebook  for working with the code snippets.
-The movies posters are fetched using the [TMDb's API](https://developers.themoviedb.org/3).
-You may create your own API by logging into TMDb developers API-3.
-Ensure that you are strictly following the basic coding standards while making the desired change

-### Submitting a Pull Request and Merge the Changes
-Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
+Before opening a Pull Request it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
 Please ensure that you satisfy the [~/checklist](https://github.com/thisisashwinraj/VerticalX-Recommendation-System/tree/main/Template%20Files/PULL_REQUEST_TEMPLATE) before submitting your PR.

 Navigate to this subdirectory & check status of all files that were altered (red) by running the below code in Git Bash:
 ```